BayajidAlam/matt-mons-client/README.md

 2. **Configuration:**

 3. **Development Server:**

    - Start the development server: `yarn dev`
-   - Open your browser and navigate to `http://localhost:3000` to access the VehiTrack application in development mode.
+   - Open your browser and navigate to `http://localhost:3000` to access the ECOM application in development mode.

 4. **User Authentication:**

    - Use the predefined user accounts for testing:
      - **Super Admin:**
        - User ID:
        - Password:
      - **Admin:**
        - User ID:
        - Password:

 5. **Explore Features:**

    - Navigate through the dashboard to access different features:

 6. **Animation with Framer Motion:**

    - Experience smooth and interactive animations integrated with Framer Motion.